oracle/terraform-provider-oci/website/docs/d/database_management_managed_database_user_data_access_containers.html.markdown

 # Data Source: oci_database_management_managed_database_user_data_access_containers
 This data source provides the list of Managed Database User Data Access Containers in Oracle Cloud Infrastructure Database Management service.

-Gets the list of Containers if it does not apply to all containers for the specified user.
+Gets the list of containers for a specific user.
+This is only applicable if ALL_CONTAINERS !='Y'.

 ## Example Usage